What’s really going on…

 - Candidates are using salary as an important reference point, helping them to determine which roles are suitable for them.
 Providing a salary within a job spec can save both the applicant and client valuable time.

-On a positive 40% of candidates stated that they actually enjoy searching for jobs!
-Candidates are looking for new positions more frequently that their employer realised.
+On a positive 40% of job seekers stated that they actually enjoy searching for jobs!
+They are looking for new positions more frequently that their employer realised.
 41% of permanently employed candidates revealed that they searched for jobs daily.
 64% said that they are looking but more passively (keeping an eye on the market).

 Results show that in ONE WEEK: 58% of permanently employed candidates applied for 1 or more jobs, 90% of unemployed candidates applied for 1 or more jobs

-Given that earlier in this report over 1/3 of candidates wait 2-3 weeks before giving up hope on a job application, it’s clear that providing feedback quickly to those who are not going to be shortlisted is a crucial way to keep permanently employed candidates engaged and applying for new roles.
+Candidates who are unemployed for applying for twice as many jobs as those permanently employed.
+Given that earlier in this report over 1/3 of candidates wait 2-3 weeks before giving up hope on a job application, it’s clear that providing feedback quickly to those who are not going to be shortlisted is a crucial way to keep permanently employed applicants engaged and applying for new roles.